Actors: Donald O'Connor, Noëlle Adam, Vittorio De Sica, Aldo Fabrizi, Michèle Mercier

 Thank you for submitting your review.
 Your review is pending approval and will be published shortly.

 Goofy, but worth watching

-Posted by anonymous about 2 weeks ago
+Posted by anonymous last month

 Donald O'Connor plays the Aladdin character in comic relief, rather fall-down slap stick style.
 This film is edited down from the European version by ten minutes to make it more kid friendly.
 There are a few at a distance nude scenes (the girls in an outdoor pool) and implied nudity when Aladdin's girlfriend- the beautiful Noelle Adam- is held prisoner by the grand wazir ( she hangs off the ground by her wrists and has her feet burned.)
 Still it is a good time killer for adults and kids.